reid-miller/CookieFPSTrainer/README.md

 # CookieFPSTrainer
-Protect the cookie in the FPS Trainer
+Protect the cookie in this FPS Trainer